8.2 Abuse, Neglect & Florida Mandatory Reporting

 Key Takeaways

-• Abuse includes physical, emotional/psychological, sexual, and financial harm, plus neglect, abandonment, and exploitation.
+• Abuse includes physical, emotional/psychological, sexual, and financial harm, plus neglect, abandonment, and misappropriation/exploitation.

-• Florida CNAs are mandated reporters of suspected abuse, neglect, or exploitation of a vulnerable adult under Florida Statutes Chapter 415.
+• Florida CNAs are mandated reporters of suspected abuse, neglect, or exploitation of a vulnerable adult under Florida Statutes Chapter 415 (Adult Protective Services).

-• Do not investigate, confront the suspected abuser, promise secrecy, or wait to see if harm repeats; report promptly.
+• Report on reasonable suspicion; do not investigate, confront the abuser, promise secrecy, or wait to see if harm repeats.

 TypeExamples

-Financial / exploitationStealing money or property, coercing gifts, misusing funds
+Financial / exploitationStealing money or property, coercing gifts, misusing funds, forging checks, theft of medications

-NeglectFailing to provide needed care, food, fluids, hygiene, or supervision
+NeglectFailing to provide needed care, food, fluids, hygiene, medication, or supervision

-• Unexplained bruises, burns, fractures, or pressure injuries
+• Unexplained bruises, burns, fractures, welts, or new pressure injuries, especially in patterns

-• Poor hygiene, dehydration, weight loss, or untreated wounds
+• Poor hygiene, dehydration, unexplained weight loss, soiled clothing, or untreated wounds

-• The resident's own statement that they were harmed
+• The resident's own statement that someone harmed, threatened, or stole from them

 Florida Mandatory Reporting

-Under Florida Statutes Chapter 415 (Adult Protective Services), anyone who knows of or suspects abuse, neglect, exploitation, or self-neglect of a vulnerable adult must report it.
-CNAs are mandated reporters, so reporting is a legal duty, not a choice.
+Under Florida Statutes Chapter 415 (Adult Protective Services), any person who knows, or has reasonable cause to suspect, that a vulnerable adult is being abused, neglected, exploited, or is self-neglecting must immediately report it under section 415.1034.
+CNAs are explicitly mandated reporters, so reporting is a legal duty, not an option, and failing to report can itself be a crime.

 How a Florida CNA Reports

-• Report suspected abuse, neglect, or exploitation to the Florida Abuse Hotline at 1-800-962-2873 (1-800-96-ABUSE), available 24 hours a day.
-Reports can also be made online or by fax through the Florida Department of Children and Families.
+• Report immediately to the Florida Abuse Hotline at 1-800-962-2873 (1-800-96-ABUSE), operated by the Department of Children and Families (DCF) and staffed 24 hours a day, 7 days a week.
+Reports may also be made online or by fax through DCF.

-• Follow facility policy and the chain of command in addition to the hotline; facility procedures do not replace the mandated report.
+• Follow facility policy and the chain of command in addition to the hotline; facility procedures do not replace the mandated report to the state.

-• Reporting in good faith is protected, and the reporter's identity is kept confidential.
+• Good-faith reports are legally protected from retaliation, and the reporter's identity is kept confidential.

 What the CNA Should and Should Not Do